 Mama Robin was very trusting and patient as I climbed up and down my ladder, snapping the pictures that you see here.

 And it was such a thrill to watch the parents take turns feeding the babies every day.
 Yes, that’s right… “parents”.
 Both the mother and father robin feed the babies.
-They take turns flying in and out of the nest all day long bringing their babies small pieces of worms and bugs.
+They take turns flying in and out of the nest all day long bringing their babies their meals.

 How long do baby robins stay in the nest?

-Baby robins are ready to leave the nest when they’re 13-14 days old.
+Baby robins are ready to fledge (leave the nest) when they’re 13-14 days old.

 One evening, two weeks after 2 of the 3 eggs hatched (the 3rd never did), our little ones spread their wings and clumsily left the nest.